Homemade All-Purpose Cleaner Recipe: A DIY Guide

 Answer

-Are homemade all-purpose cleaners as effective as other products?
+Are homemade cleaners as effective as store-bought?

-Can I use a homemade cleaner to disinfect surfaces?
+Can a homemade cleaner disinfect?

 Is Borax dangerous?